MetaMask/key-tree/README.md

 For details, refer to the [BIP-44] specification.
 For the authoritative list of protocol `coin_type` indices, see [SLIP-44].

+The [SLIP-10] interface provides a more generic way for deriving keys, which is not constrained to the BIP-44 path nodes.
+Currently only Secp256k1 and Ed25519 are supported for SLIP-10, but NIST P-256 may be added if there is sufficient demand for it.

-This package exports two classes intended to facilitate the creation of keys in contexts with different privileges.
+This package exports a few classes intended to facilitate the creation of keys in contexts with different privileges.
 They are used as follows.

 ```typescript